ngrx/ngrx.github.io/store/introduction/walkthrough/projecting_state.md

 ([Work Along](https://plnkr.co/edit/ep1LEi0Xc8y1I3Zvulnr?p=preview) | [Completed Lesson](https://plnkr.co/edit/enZ0uJDYfDOgQNY2jgiw?p=preview))

 While building out your @ngrx/store application, many of your components will require slices of state output from multiple reducers.
 One example of this would be a list that is adjusted by a filter, both managed through store.
 When the filter is changed, the list needs to be updated to reflect this change.
 So how do we facilitate this interaction?
-RxJS provides two operators that you will consistently utilize, `combineLatest` and `withLatestFrom`.
+RxJS provides several operators you will consistently utilize, two of which are `combineLatest` and `withLatestFrom`.

 The `combineLatest` operator accepts an unspecified number of observables, emitting the last emitted value from each when any of the provided observables emit.
 These values are passed to a projection function for you to form the appropriate projection.